 These look like jelly beans, but they are not jelly beans.
 I repeat.
 They are NOT jelly beans.
 They are kind of crunchy.
 And I can not figure out what the flavors are.
 But they sure are pretty.

 How about you?
 What sorts of treats and foods mean Easter to you and your kids?
-And will you be cutting down on sugar in this year’s Easter basket?
+And do you worry about cutting down on sugar when you put together an Easter basket?